ziglicis/maintenance-copilot/README.md

 uv run streamlit run src/copilot/app.py
 ```

-Work order generation needs `ANTHROPIC_API_KEY`.
+Work order generation needs `ANTHROPIC_API_KEY` environment variable set.
 Everything else runs offline on CPU.

 ## Screens

-Every number the model cited, checked against source data before the work order is shown.
+Every number the model cited, checked against source data before the work order is shown:

 ![Work order and its audit](docs/screenshots/Work_Order.png)

 Triage by predicted life.
-Ground truth is behind a toggle, off by default, because a planner would not have that column.
+Ground truth is behind a toggle, off by default, because a planner would not have that column:

 ![Fleet](docs/screenshots/Fleet.png)

-The business case, with the cost cliff below 15 cycles where warnings arrive inside the parts lead time.
+The business case, with the cost cliff below 15 cycles where warnings arrive inside the parts lead time:

 ![Business case](docs/screenshots/Business.png)

-Work order quality measured, including whether the manual earns its place in the prompt.
+Work order quality measured, including whether the manual earns its place in the prompt:

 ![Work order evaluation](docs/screenshots/Eval1.png)

-The five worst predictions, each with a hypothesis derived from that engine's own data.
+The five worst predictions, each with a hypothesis derived from that engine's own data:

 ![Failure analysis](docs/screenshots/Eval2.png)

-## How it works
+## Architecture

 ```
 C-MAPSS -> features -> LightGBM (point + quantiles) -> predictions.parquet -> Streamlit